Descent of Inanna into the Underworld: Cycle of seasons

-The nudity of Inanna and the dead
+Nudity of Inanna and the dead

 Statuette of Ishtar in alabaster: 3rd–2nd centuries BC.
 Musée du Louvre, Paris.

 In the works of Jean Bottero and Samuel Noah Kramer, Inanna is depicted as being divested of her garments, which symbolizes the loss of her identity.
 Her powers are diminished; she is "subdued."
 She is so thoroughly stripped of all her powers that Ereshkigal has no difficulty in unleashing the "Sixty diseases" upon her, condemning her to "remain dead" and hanging her corpse on a hook.
 Thus, the dead arriving in the underworld are deprived of all vitality and placed on the same level as all other dead.

 For Zainab Bahrani, professor of ancient art and Near Eastern archaeology, the nudity does not signify a weakening of the subject but rather a state of preparation.
 A review of Mesopotamian literature reveals no evidence of humiliation or a diminution of Inanna's powers.
 In fact, the dead—or residents of the realm of the dead—are often depicted or described in their nudity.
 For example, Ishtar is frequently represented naked with a cape or jewelry, which suggests that she is progressively prepared to reside in the realm of the dead.

 In her analysis historian Dina Katz identifies several indications that the deceased were not conveyed to the Underworld in a state of undress or disrobing.
 King Ur-Nammu arrives in the realm of the dead in a chariot, bearing sumptuous gifts for the gods.
 In many royal tombs of Ur, it is difficult to discern whether the bodies are clothed or not.
 However, the deceased are adorned with a series of objects representing social status or wealth.
 Inanna/Ishtar's nudity, according to the historian, represents an exception to the general rule.
 To strip Inanna, Ereshkigal must trap the goddess of love and invent a story of seven gates to make her remove all her "Me."
 These are more related to desire and sexuality than to the dead and affliction.
 Ereshkigal seeks to impose a more appropriate "Me" on Inanna.

 In the mythological accounts of Nergal et Ereshkigal, the god Nergal is depicted as venturing to the Underworld, where he is divested of his belongings but not of his garments.
 In light of this narrative, Inanna's nudity upon her arrival in the Underworld is significant due to the absence of her "Me."
 Another example can be found in the Epic of Gilgamesh, in which Enkidu, before entering the Underworld, is instructed by a friend to wear dirty clothes to avoid being identified as an intruder from the realm of the living.
 This suggests that the dead are not naked in the Underworld.